-Tim Kemper is happy to help homeowners over the age of 62 in Chico, Redding, Paradise CA, Sacramento or anywhere in the state of California with reverse mortgages, or Home Equity Conversion Mortgages.
+Tim Kemper is happy to help homeowners over the age of 62 in Chico, Walnut Creek, Paradise CA, Sacramento or anywhere in the state of California with reverse mortgages, or Home Equity Conversion Mortgages.

 What is a Reverse Mortgage?

 The reverse mortgage is also called a Home Equity Conversion Mortgage, or “HECM.”

 The HECM is an FHA-insured loan designed for borrowers 62 years of age or older.
 It allows them to gain access to some of the equity in their home.

 The loan does not require monthly payments for as long as the borrower lives in the home.
 The available benefit is based on the expected interest rate, age of the youngest borrower or eligible non-borrowing spouse, and the appraised value of home.

 The loan proceeds are first used to satisfy any outstanding mortgages or liens on the subject property.
 The borrower can use any other funds to supplement income, or for health care, repairs, debt service, and so forth.
 The borrower is responsible for annual property taxes, insurance, HOA fees, maintenance and other property requirements.
 If you are interested in purchasing a home in Chico, Walnut Creek, Paradise CA, Sacramento or anywhere in the state of California, and are eligible for a reverse mortgage, read more to find out if a reverse for purchase is right for you.